 Meaning in the Prodigal Son Parable

-Next, here’s how we know that repentance is indeed the theme.
-Remember, as one parable Jesus tells the lost sheep, the lost coin, and the lost sons.
-At the end of both the lost sheep and the lost coin, the text says, "There will be more joy in heaven over one sinner who repents…” Unexpectedly repentance is the theme.
-But even more vexing is what did the sheep do that resembles repentance?
-What did the coin do that resembles repentance?
-In the prodigal son, it’s not surprising this same theme continues.
-So what did the sons do that resemble repentance?
+Jesus told the lost sheep, the lost coins, and the lost sons as one parable with repentance as its theme.
+At the end of both the lost sheep and the lost coin, the text says, "There will be more joy in heaven over one sinner who repents..."
+This begs the questions: What did the sheep do to repent?
+What did the coin to to repent?
+What did the prodigal to to repent?

 Jesus' definition of repentance was a challenge to his audience then as it is now.
 His original audience defined repentance in these terms: confess your sin, repay it, and commit to not sinning again.
 In today's language: Turn or burn.
 Jesus realizes that we don't have the desire to turn from our ways and that we certainly don't have the willpower.
 Of the heart patients who have been told by their doctors if they don't stick to a healthy diet they will surely die, only 5% are compliant.

 The prodigal wished his father dead, leaving home without ever intending on returning.
 It took the father's loving actions to change his thinking, turning his dead heart into a vibrant one.
 Metanioa.
 He was transformed.Next - The Lost Sheep